WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 - top-0: size of memory region in bytes

 A trap occurs if:
-* any of the accessed bytes lies outside the target memory
+* the destination offset plus size is greater than the length of the target memory

 Filling takes place bytewise from lower addresses toward higher addresses.
 A trap resulting from an access outside the target memory